 - 12.1 All school staff including supply staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 12.2 All staff including supply staff should be aware of the Whole School Behaviour Policy and Staff Code of Conduct - 12.4 All staff as part of their annual safeguarding training will receive Online Safety Training and will.
-This sets out responsibilities for all staff, ensuring they have an up-to-date awareness of online safety and that all digital communications with students/parents/carers should be at professional level and only carried out using official school systems.
-Further information on this can be found in section 41 & 42 of this policy and (Appendix 7).
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 12.2 All staff including supply staff should be aware of the Positive Learning (Behaviour) Policy and Staff Handbook/Code of Conduct - 12.3 All staff including supply staff should be aware of the Guidance for Safer Working Practices for Adults who work with Children and Young People 20228 - 12.4 All staff as part of their annual safeguarding training will receive Online Safety Training and will sign the Acceptable Use Agreement.
+This sets out responsibilities for all staff, ensuring they have an up-to-date awareness of online safety and that all digital communications with children/parents/carers should be at professional level and only carried out using official school systems.
+Further information on this can be found in section 41 & 42 of this. - 12.5 We understand that a pupil may make an allegation against a member of staff.